EDIDPasteur/BDPP/README.md

 ### Mapping the reads

 The pipeline will map the cleaned reads to the reference genome using [`snippy`](https://github.com/tseemann/snippy) and combine the results with `snippy-core` to generate a reference mapping alignment.
 The mapping will be performed using the parameters defined in the config file.
+Then, [`ClipKIT`](https://github.com/JLSteenwyk/ClipKIT) is used to remove the low quality regions from the mapping.

 ### Assembly